mikibakaiki/processing-payment-challenge/README.md

 ### Performance

-In this solution we are using jobs, one for each Amortization to be processed, and another for each email notification to be sent.
+In this solution, we are using jobs, one for each Amortization to be processed, and another for each email notification to be sent.
 This allows for processing information asynchronously, on background processes, i.e., an API call can have a response in `milliseconds`, whilst the background process, that are in a Queue, can take `minutes`.
 For servers with millions of requests and users, this is a good approach.

 For each request to the [pay-all-due-amortizations](#pay-all-due-amortizations) endpoint, the service will create a Batch, which will aggregate jobs.